 - Adds Value to Your House

-What to Expect During a Home Energy Assessment?
+What to Expect During an Assessment?

-Home Assessment Auditor Interview
+Assessment Auditor Interview

-An auditor who will conduct the energy assessment will visit your house.
+An auditor who will conduct the home energy assessment will visit your house.
 An interview will be conducted for the assessment auditor to be familiar with the structure of your house, materials used in different rooms, and your living pattern.

 During the interview, the auditor should come up with a tailored plan to increase your home’s energy efficiency.
-The assessment auditor will also give you an estimate of how much you should expect in savings after the adjustments are made in your house.
+The residential assessment auditor will also give you an estimate of how much you should expect in savings after the adjustments are made in your house.

-The assessment auditor will look for any visible issues in the interior and exterior of your house.
+The home energy assessment auditor will look for any visible issues in the interior and exterior of your house.
 Your crawlspace, basement, walls, ceilings, and floors will also be inspected for any presence of cracks, leakage, moisture problems, and ventilation issues.

-Home Energy Assessment Recommendations
+Assessment Service Recommendations

 After performing tests and inspections in different areas of your house, your assessment auditor will give recommendations on how to make your house more energy-efficient.
-There may be instances where the home assessment auditor will suggest additional insulation for walls, basement, or crawlspace.
+There may be instances where the home energy assessment auditor will suggest additional insulation for walls, basement, or crawlspace.

 Your assessment auditor will also evaluate your windows and exterior doors if you can upgrade them to solar.
 A professional home assessment auditor should also discuss with you the incentives and rebates you may get.